How to use Image Correction Filters

 Image below is the sharpened version of the sample input image.

-Comparing the image above with the original image, it seems more sharper and definitely would help in barcode reading using IronBarcode.
-In most cases, SharpenFilter is always applied together with other filters in the ImageFilterCollection class.
+Comparing the image above with the original image, it seems sharper and would definitely help in barcode reading using IronBarcode.
+In most cases, SharpenFilter is always applied together with other filters in the ImageFilterCollection

 Blur Filters